Ronald Acuña Jr. Player Props: Braves vs. Nationals

-The Atlanta Braves, including Ronald Acuna Jr. (hitting .378 in his past 10 games, with three doubles, a triple, a home run, two walks and seven RBI), battle starting pitcher Josiah Gray and the Washington Nationals at Truist Park, Friday at 7:20 PM ET.
+On Saturday, Ronald Acuna Jr. (.326 on-base percentage in past 10 games, 75 points below season-long percentage) and the Atlanta Braves face the Washington Nationals, whose starting pitcher will be MacKenzie Gore.
+First pitch is at 4:10 PM ET.

-In his most recent appearance, he had two hits (going 2-for-5 with a double and an RBI) against the Mets.
+In his previous game he had a hitless performance (0-for-4) against the Nationals.

 Ronald Acuña Jr. Game Info & Props vs. the Nationals